-Amy Martin - Archaeology, Inca Project in Peru
+Amy Martin - Archaeology, Incan & Wari Archaeology in Peru

 My first impression of Peru upon touchdown was ‘’wow, look at those mountains!’’.
 Stepping off the plane, I could immediately feel the difference in altitude between here and Lima, where we had flown from.
 Luckily, I never got altitude sickness like some people did.
 I traveled with another girl from England, who was doing the teaching project in Urubamba.
 I was to stay with her and her host family for one night before heading off to the Inca Project.
 We met Projects Abroad staff member Yessica at the airport, who was friendly and helpful, and we took a taxi with her.